-In the states of Colorado and Washington, when an adult purchases a liquid ingestible cannabis-infused product, the packaging of the product will come with a mechanism/device that is meant to be used as a tool for measuring a single unit of the product.
+In the states of Colorado and Washington, when an adult purchases a liquid ingestible cannabis-infused product, the packaging of the product will come with a mechanism or device that is meant to be used as a tool for measuring a single unit of the product.

-The single-unit marking of the cannabis products is essential to their safe consumption.
+The single-unit marking of cannabis products is essential to their safe consumption.
 Much of the time, a single unit is referred to as a single serving.
-Just like all medications, a single-unit marking helps people clearly understand how many units of the liquid they should take according to the dosing instructions; this helps prevent accidental over-ingestion.
+Just like all medications, a single-unit marking helps people clearly understand how many units of the liquid they should take according to the dosing instructions.
+This helps prevent accidental over-ingestion.

-There was a 69% favor of single-unit marking on liquid cannabis products by the committee that created The Cannabis Packaging & Labeling: Regulatory Recommendations for States & Nations.
-The favor also supported the use of including a measuring mechanism within the liquid marijuana packaging itself.
-Part of the reason there was such a huge favor of the proper marking and measuring mechanism was because the committee shared concerns regarding accidental over-ingestion.
-They viewed it as their responsibility to prevent such over-ingestion to their fullest potential.
-The report goes on to reveal that all states should adopt a similar standard requiring all cannabis distributors to require the use of single-unit marking and easy-to-use measuring mechanisms within their marijuana product packaging.
-There should be instructions included with the cannabis product that makes it easy-to-understand how to use the measuring mechanism to measure out a single-unit of the liquid.
+The report goes on to emphasize that all states should adopt a similar standard requiring all cannabis distributors to require the use of single-unit marking and easy-to-use measuring mechanisms within their marijuana product packaging.
+There should be instructions included with the cannabis product that makes it easy to understand how to use the measuring mechanism to measure out a single unit of the liquid.
 Such measuring mechanisms can come in the form of droppers, measuring cups, etc.